huggingface/dataset-viewer/docs/source/croissant_metadata.md

 # Get Croissant metadata

 Datasets Server automatically generates the metadata in [Croissant](https://github.com/mlcommons/croissant) format (JSON-LD) for every dataset on the Hugging Face Hub.
+It lists the dataset's name, description, URL, and the distribution of the dataset as Parquet files, including the columns' metadata.
+The Croissant metadata is available for all the datasets that can be [converted to Parquet format](./parquet#conversion-to-parquet).

 ## What is Croissant?